top of page

 Population dynamics of interacting microbes

 In nature, thousands of bacteria exist together with rich ecological interactions like predator-prey relationships, competition for limited resources, and mutualism.
-Examples include the microbiome in our guts, biofilms growing on our teeth, etc. In a collaborative project with the 'host-pathogen' lab at IISER-K, we are mathematically modeling the temporal evolution of bacterial predator-prey populations, where predators target other bacteria through specialised molecular nano-machines.
-Previously we also explored the consequences of processes like mutation and horizontal-gene-transfer on the population number fluctuations in microbial ecologies.
+Examples include the microbiome in our guts, biofilms growing on our teeth, etc. In a collaborative project with the 'host-pathogen' lab at IISER-K, we have modeled the temporal evolution of bacterial predator-prey populations, where predators target other bacteria through specialized molecular nano-machines.
+Previously, we also explored the consequences of processes like mutation and horizontal gene transfer on the population number fluctuations in microbial ecologies.
+Currently, by combining theory and experiments, we are exploring how antimicrobial resistance emerges in bacterial populations mediated by plasmids.

 bacteria-cartoon_edited.jpg